skodjob/test-frame/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email to dkornel@skodjob.io or jstejska@skodjob.io.
+If you discover a security vulnerability, please email to security[at]skodjob.io.
 All security vulnerabilities will be promptly addressed.

 ### Reporting Guidelines